OSGeo/ogc-cite-runner/docs/development.md

         ogccite/teamengine-production:1.0-SNAPSHOT
     ```

-    You should now be able to use `http:localhost:9080/teamengine` in
+    You should now be able to use `http:localhost:9080/teamengine` as the teamengine URL in
     cite-runner.

     !!! note